SixArm/rust-101/topics/types/pin-type-for-memory-location.md

 Additionally, Rust provides a `Pin<&mut T>` type, which can be used to create a pinned reference to a mutable object.
 This allows you to modify the object through the reference while still ensuring that its memory location does not change.

+Overall, Rust Pin `type` is an important tool for ensuring memory safety when dealing with complex data structures and references.
+It allows you to express the requirement that certain objects should not be moved in memory, which can help prevent bugs and ensure the correctness of your program.

+<div style="page-break-before:always">&nbsp;</div><p></p>

+## Pin type example

 Here's an example of how to use Rust Pin type:

 ```rust